 The digital marketplace from the team at IACF, Love Antiques’ blog has a huge range of articles exploring the antiques trade, advice on buying, changing trends, how to get the most from visiting fairs… The insightful list goes on.

-This leading online platform for buying and selling antiques and art has a wholly engaging selection of blogs covering topics as diverse as ‘how America fell in love with the pick-up truck’, to ‘celebrating Roger Moore as 007’ (see below).
+This leading online platform for buying and selling antiques and art has a wholly engaging selection of antiques blogs covering topics as diverse as ‘how America fell in love with the pick-up truck’, to ‘celebrating Roger Moore as 007’ (see below).
 Informed, intelligent and entertaining.

 As a leading e-commerce site for the art world, as you might expect Invaluable’s blog has a focus on art and design, however, advice on interiors, buying traditional antiques and decorative objects.
 Elsewhere, it’s high net worth clientele can explore such cultural aspects as the ‘best TED talks’ and the world’s best wine-growing regions.

 As one of the world’s premier auction houses, Bonhams’ print and online magazine has suitably high production values, both editorially and pictorially.
-Alongside highlighting some of the star items heading to its saleroom, the magazine explores the wider stories behind the works with the help of writers such as Jeremy Paxman, Lisa Jardine and Robert Harris.
+Alongside highlighting some of the star items heading to its saleroom, the magazine and antiques blog explores the wider stories behind the works with the help of writers such as Jeremy Paxman, Lisa Jardine and Robert Harris.

 Encompassing art across all centuries, right up to the very latest contemporary currents in the marketplace, Sotheby’s blog mixes content from its magazine, along with in-depth articles and informative short films exploring upcoming lots and their place in the artistic pantheon.